Wednesday, August 1, 2012

 Not so my friend.
 Nooot so.

 We were totally on top of the name thing.
 We called 'em like we seen 'em.
-But we did try to name her "Louie" at first tho.
-But when she surprised us by having a litter on top of my dad's office papers in the garage we had to go with something else.
-So that bad's not totally all on us.
+We did try to name her "Louie" at first tho.
+Then when she surprised us by having a litter on top of my dad's office papers in the garage, we had to go with something else.
+So that bad's not totally on us.

 In all of my naivety when I happen upon "Louie" sitting in a box with a heap of kittens I was so scared.
 I really thought he had stolen someone's kitten family...Until mom explained.

 The Van was sooo awesome back in its day when we were little.
 Because it had a TV inside of it that you could watch while on road trips.
 It had curtains and nightlights and a button that laid the seat down to "conversion" it to a bed.

 The TV is what made it awesome.
 Grab a couple of movies and we were in Utah in no time.
 Our whole family could fit no prob.
 Mom and Dad up front.
 2 in the middle captain's chairs, 3-4 in the back bench seat and one laying on top of the luggage takin a nap.